Andrew-Kil/codewars/README.md

 Once the solution is accepted, the user is taken to a list of the highest rated solutions submitted by other users where you can learn different approaches to solving that kata and vote for your favorite solutions.

----

 ![Kata Solutions](assets/codewars-github.png)

-This repository stores solutions to katas that I have solved in primarily JavaScript.
-I'm currently in the process of cleaning up the files so that they are consistent and display:

-- [x] url link
-- [x] kata description
-- [x] kata solution